arh-eu/gds-csharp-sdk/README.md

 ## Installation

 The library is distributed via [NuGet](https://www.nuget.org/packages/gds-messages/) package.
+You can install this package with running this command in the Package Manager Console.

 `Install-Package gds-messages -Version 1.1.2`